 Memorial Day Playlist for a Cookout or Workout

 On Memorial Day, we pause to remember the men and women who died while serving our great nation.
-For anyone who has grown up in the military community, as I have, this day has important significance as we honor those heroes who gave up their lives.
+For anyone who has grown up in the military community, as I have, this day has special significance as we honor those heroes who gave up their lives.
 Along with remembrance, this holiday unofficially marks the first day of summer, with cookouts, celebrations, and pools opening across the country.

 As a certified Spin instructor, I know that an important part of a great indoor cycling class is music that motivates and perhaps inspires.
-Here I share 15 songs from my Memorial Day cycle ride playlist filled with songs celebrating summer, heroes, memories, and of course the U.S.A.
+Here I share 15 songs from my Memorial Day cycle playlist filled with songs celebrating summer, heroes, memories, and of course the U.S.A.
 Enjoy!

 #15 R.O.C.K. in the U.S.A.
 (John Mellencamp)